lulluleon/potential_duplicates/README.md

 # potential_duplicates
- code to fine potential duplicates in HubSpot
+ code to fine potential duplicates in HubSpot with HubSpot API

- This line is for testing.
-Please ignore it.